The Northern Leopard Frog Returns

 - Tends to spend more time in meadows, foraging for food during dryer months

-A team of scientists from the Conservancy has been taking action to keep the frog alive and well in New Mexico.
+A team of scientists from TNC has been taking action to keep the frog alive and well in New Mexico.
 Since the work began, they have released over 1000 tadpoles and a small group of adult northern leopard frogs into ponds on the Santa Fe Canyon Preserve in hopes of re-establishing their population.

-Last year, the Conservancy released 400 tadpoles that were collected from a nearby thriving northern leopard frog population and then reared in an Albuquerque facility.
+Last year, TNC released 400 tadpoles that were collected from a nearby thriving northern leopard frog population and then reared in an Albuquerque facility.
 Previously released adult frogs came from the middle Rio Grande.
 Bringing together populations from distinct areas in New Mexico ensures variety in genetics, making the population in Santa Fe Canyon stronger and more resilient.

 As is common in nature, the majority of the tadpoles haven’t survived.
 But enough have persevered that for the first time in a long time, the northern leopard frog is thriving in Santa Fe Canyon once again.